saksham695/zania/README.md

 # Zania Coding Challenge

-WelcThis project is a coding challenge for Zania.
+This project is a coding challenge for Zania.

 ## Running Locally